danrkeith/scorecard/README.md

 ### Running and Hosting Website

-1. Navigate to the project directory.
+1. Navigate to the project directory
-2. Run the project locally.
+2. Run the project locally
 	- For Windows:

 			cd .\bin\Release\netcoreapp3.1\publish